 Barbaric and Inhumane Incidents of Animal Cruelty in India

 It is no hidden fact that ever since the prehistoric times, mankind has feared what it cannot understand.
 The fellow species have always scared the man and to overcome this fear, mankind resorted to violence against animals.
-The cases of animal cruelty in India have been on a rise for past few years.
+The cases of animal abuse in India have been on a rise for past few years.

 Every year, millions of animals are killed in India either for meat-consumption or in laboratories for medical experiments.
 Apart from that, thousands more are killed, maimed, or injured by people for some twisted reasons, one of them being – “it is fun.”

 While cruelty against animals is a punishable crime under Section 428 and Section 429 of the Indian Penal Code, the incidents of animal cruelty in India have been escalating in the past decade.
 Every other day, news of some sort of cruel act against innocent animals can be heard or seen, breaking the heart into pieces.

-Here are a few heartbreaking cases of animal cruelty in India which will make you wonder how humanity is living on this planet.
+Here are a few heartbreaking cases of animal abuse in India which will make you wonder how humanity is living on this planet.

 Execution Of a Monkey, Telangana

 In a disturbing incident of animal cruelty in India, the villagers killed a monkey by hanging the animal.
 Reportedly, several monkeys were raiding the teak plantation, fields, and houses in a Khammam village, Telangana, over the last few days.
 The villagers tried to chase the animals away.
 In a bid to “warn other monkeys”, the villagers caught one of the monkey’s and hung it from a tree.

 A video of the June 26 incident has gone viral on Twitter (which was later removed), sparking outrage at the inhumane treatment of the animals, and the reason behind the crime.